lucasloureiror/lucasloureiror/README.md

 ## 🌃 Hello 👋, my name is <strong>Lucas!</strong>

-I'm a Site Reliability Engineer hailing from Brazil, with a unique background as a former lawyer.
-Currently, I'm expanding my knowledge as an Information Systems undergraduate at ICMC-USP in São Carlos, Brazil.
+I'm a Site Reliability Engineer from Brazil, with a unique background as a former lawyer.
+Currently, I'm in the final stages of my Information Systems undergraduate program at ICMC-USP in São Carlos, Brazil.

+My expertise spans Cloud (AWS and Azure), distributed systems management, Kubernetes, FinOps, network troubleshooting, and system architecture.
+I'm passionate about privacy and security in tech.

-Feel free to explore my pinned projects below to see what I've been working on.<br><br>
+Feel free to explore my pinned projects below to see what I've been working on.
+For secure communication, you can find my PGP public key on my website.

 ## 📫 Let's Connect!